HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - There is human involvement needed to complete the request
 - Referred-to Provider needs formal authorization to request data

-Click on the buttons below to see example Task Requests for a Patient's Active Conditions:
+Click on the buttons below to see example Task Based Request for a Patient's Active Conditions:

 {% include examplebutton_default.html example="task-scenario2-authorization" b_title = 'Click Here To See Example Unsuccessful Task Based Transaction' %}
 </div>